Zcy19980412/Zcy19980412/README.md

 Hi 👋!
 I’m Calvin, a Smart Contract developer dedicated to the Ethereum ecosystem.

-I have a deep passion for philosophy, and as I’ve witnessed humanity slowly reshaping the subconscious through reason to create a better world, I discovered blockchain technology.
-I consider building Web3 to be an incredibly meaningful endeavor, and I am committed to contributing to it.
+I have a deep passion for philosophy, and as I’ve witnessed humanity slowly reshaping the subconscious through consciousness to create a better world, I discovered blockchain technology, which can help in this journey.
+So I consider building Web3 to be an incredibly meaningful endeavor, and I am committed to contributing to it.

 ## 🔧 Technologies & Tools